aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 add_filter( 'jvm_richtext_icons_base_class', 'my_icon_class');
 `

+Use this hook to disable the entire plugin settings screen that was added in 1.0.9:
+`
+add_filter('jvm_richtext_icons_show_settings', '__return_false');
+`

+Please note that settings will still be loaded so please make sure you have set the settings to default font awesome if you are loading a custom icon set with the plugin hooks.

 == Changelog ==

+= 1.1.2 =
+Added Font Awesome Free 5.15.4 and Font Awesome Free 6.2.0 to the settings.
+The CSS for these verions are loaded from a CDN.
+Font Awesome version 4.7 is still the default.

+= 1.1.1 =
+Added a notice on the settings screen if a custom icon set is loaded and the SVG icon set is selected.
+These options won't work together.

+= 1.1.0 =
+Added a hook to disable the plugin settings page altogether for those who like a clean WordPress admin.

+Use this in your functions.php to disable the settings screen that was added in 1.0.9:
+`add_filter('jvm_richtext_icons_show_settings', '__return_false');`

+= 1.0.9 =
+Added a plugin settings screen and a nice interface to upload and create a custom SVG file based icon set.
+If you like this feature please consinder donating: https://www.paypal.com/donate/?hosted_button_id=VXZJG9GC34JJU

+= 1.0.8 =
+Fixed some WordPress coding convenstions and tested and fixed some minor issues for WordPress 6.0.

 = 1.0.7 =
 Fixed the styling of the editor pop-over.
 It was to large since WordPress 5.9.